situjet/ESCHER-Swarm-Solver/Visualizer/README.md

 - **Air Defense:** 2 AD units positioned on an 8×8 stride lattice.
 Each has a 50% probabilistic kill if an attacker crosses its envelope.
 - **Targets:** 3 value-tiered clusters seeded randomly across the bottom half of the grid.
 - **Game Engine:** Deterministic movement with stochastic AD outcomes.
 The simulator produces a `GameHistory` compatible with OpenSpiel-style policies.
+- **Kill Markers:** Destroyed attackers now retain their kill site, shooter, and intercept tick; CoT feeds emit dedicated kill icons so you can see exactly where interceptors and AD batteries scored hits.

 ## Quick Start